Abdullah-Shaikh01/W3-Keeper/README.md

 # dkeeper

 Welcome to my new dkeeper project and to the internet computer development community.
-A demo showing the working is publish on [Youtube](https://youtu.be/p-u99gibKAo).
+A demo showing the working is published on [Youtube](https://youtu.be/p-u99gibKAo).

 ## Runnig keeper App